alfonsof/azure-python-examples/azurefunctionblobevent/README.md

         * `<FUNCTION_APP>` - Function App name.
         * `<STORAGE_ACCOUNT>`- Storage Account name.

-* Create a Storage Account for the input source.

-  You must create the Storage Account, using the Azure console.
-  The storage account must be a StorageV2 (general purpose v2) account kind.
-  Create a blob container with the `samples-workitems` name in this Storage Account.

 * Configure the Azure Function.

   1. You must configurate the `function.json` file: